publiccodenet/about/activities/codebase-stewardship/index.md

 * [codebase product development](product-development)
 * developer advocacy

+## Additional resources to help explain what codebase stewardship is

 * [resources to help explain what codebase stewardship is](../explaining-codebase-stewardship/index.md)

 ## How codebase stewardship works